Skip to content

 Scene 1 - Expectations

-The main auditorium of film theatre 't Hoogt filled up with people from the film industry on Wednesday afternoon at the invitation of the Film Fund.
+The largest auditorium of film theatre 't Hoogt was filled with people from the film industry on Wednesday afternoon at the invitation of the Film Fund.
 The topic of the meeting was the chronically low attendance of more artistic Dutch films.

 This has been the case for a long time, by the way, and not only in the Netherlands.
 Should new avenues be explored?
 Should expectations be tempered?
 'Towards a new distribution model' is the promising title of the debate.
 A title that will nevertheless prove somewhat ambitious.